 If any or all of these apply to your organization, then read on!

-More than a base image
+UBI is more than just a base image

 - A set of four base images (ubi-micro, ubi-minimal, ubi standard, ubi-init)

-To ease upgrade challenges, Red Hat has focused heavily on engineering and support, allowing UBI 8 to be run on RHEL 9 hosts, and UBI 9 to be run on RHEL 8 hosts, as well as other permutations.
+It takes a lot of engineering, security analysis, and resources to provide quality support for container images.
+It requires testing not just of the base images, but also their behavior on a given container host.
+To ease upgrade challenges, Red Hat has focused heavily on engineering and support, so an old version of UBI can be run on a newer RHEL host, and a new UBI can be run on an old RHEL host.
 This gives users greater flexibility and confidence during platform upgrades of the application in the container image or the underlying container hosts.
-For a full list of what's supported, see the Container Compatibility Matrix in the Red Hat Portal.
+For a full list of what's supported, see the container compatibility matrix in Red Hat Portal.

-Four base images compared
+Four UBI base images compared

-Micro - Designed for applications that contain their own dependencies (Python, Node.js, .NET, etc.)
+Micro: Designed for applications that contain their own dependencies (Python, Node.js, .NET, etc.)

 - The absolute smallest image you can build from